Jake Layman: Portland Trail Blazers (2016–2019)

 On June 23, 2016, Layman was selected by the Orlando Magic with the 47th overall pick in the 2016 NBA draft.
 He was subsequently traded to the Portland Trail Blazers on draft night in exchange for a future second-round pick and cash considerations.
 On July 6, he signed with the Trail Blazers and joined the team for the 2016 NBA Summer League.
 He made his NBA debut on November 1, 2016, scoring 17 points in eight minutes off the bench in the Trail Blazers' 127–104 loss to the Golden State Warriors.
 He hit five three-pointers in the game, becoming the first Trail Blazer ever to make five three-pointers in a debut, and finished one shy of the franchise record in a quarter.

 Minnesota Timberwolves (2019–2022)

 On July 8, 2019, Layman signed a 3-year, $11.5 million contract with the Blazers and was subsequently traded to the Minnesota Timberwolves as a part of a sign-and-trade deal in exchange for the draft rights to Bojan Dubljević.

 On September 15, 2022, Layman signed with the Boston Celtics.
 He was waived on October 15.

 On November 9, 2022, Layman signed with Baxi Manresa of the Liga ACB.
-On November 15, however, the club terminated his contract due to an injury.
+On November 15, however, the club terminated his contract due to a herniated disc.

+SeaHorses Mikawa (2023–present)

+On June 30, 2023, Layman signed with SeaHorses Mikawa of the Japanese B.League.